 Our campus offers a comprehensive full-time program, as well as part-time, private, integrated private, and summer school classes.
 In conjunction with our in-school programs, Blyth Academy Online gives students access to over 100 high school courses 24 hours a day, 365 days a year.

-Blyth Academy is inspected by the Ontario Ministry of Education and adheres to all provincial standards, including the provision of an Ontario Provincial Report Card and official transcripts to post-secondary institutions, following the Ontario curriculum.
+Blyth Academy Etobicoke is inspected by the Ontario Ministry of Education and adheres to all provincial standards, including the provision of an Ontario Provincial Report Card and official transcripts to post-secondary institutions, following the Ontario curriculum.

 The core principle at Blyth Academy Etobicoke is to provide care and empathy to all of our students.
 Designed as a boutique school, our limited enrolment enables teachers and staff to provide personalized teaching and individual care both in and out of the classroom.
 Our principal, guidance counsellor, and teachers adopt an open-door policy to encourage students to take ownership of their education and find comfort in speaking about academic, personal, and vocational goals.
 As part of this policy, we offer a student support room during each period where students can meet with the teacher on duty to ask questions or receive extra help with homework assignments.
 Our approach is designed to fully engage the students in the academic process with a genuine learning experience founded upon curiosity, creativity, and innovative thinking.

 Blyth Academy’s primary focus is on enhancing academic achievement to prepare all students for university and beyond.
 As a testament to Blyth Academy’s unique teaching methods and strategies, 98% of our students go on to post-secondary education.
 40% of students received either partial or full scholarships.